chaoss/community/minutes/2019 Weekly & Monthly Sync.md

     *   Sample collections: [https://chaoss.github.io/grimoirelab-sigils/](https://chaoss.github.io/grimoirelab-sigils/)
     *   Other options could be an API
     *   Composite metrics vs. collection of metrics
         *   “Reference Collections” that show people sets of metrics that people working with CHAOSS and its tools might have suggested. \
 I think a composite metric is a single data or visual representation of the information resulting when you merge several discrete metrics together in a particular way.
-For example, one could weight “activity” differently for issues and commits to show an aggregate of “activity” across repositories.
-Metric collections maintain the discrete values for each of the metrics in the collection.
-So, composite is highly customizable, IMHO Composite == “Pro Level” \
+For example, one could weight “activity” differently for issues and commits to show an aggregate of “activity” across repositories.Metric collections maintain the discrete values for each of the metrics in the collection.
+So, composite is highly customizable, IMHOComposite == “Pro Level” \
 Collection == “Starting level"
     *   At some point, before the end of the call, Georg wants to talk about GSoC, specifically adding Jenkins to WG-Evolution repo (https://github.com/chaoss/wg-evolution/issues/225)
 *   [https://github.com/chaoss/wg-evolution/issues/225](https://github.com/chaoss/wg-evolution/issues/225)
     *   Discussion to include Travis CI in the Evolution WG for the reference implementations